-There are now over 15 Slow Money regional chapters around the U.S. conducting local food systems assessments and deal identification, holding regional gatherings & entrepreneur showcases and making loans or forming funds to link those working to build their own sustainable food businesses with those who believe in the value of local food system resiliency and revitalization.
+There are now over 25 Slow Money regional chapters around the U.S. and 4 international chapters conducting local food systems assessments and deal identification, holding regional gatherings & entrepreneur showcases and making loans or forming funds to link those working to build their own sustainable food businesses with those who believe in the value of local food system resiliency and revitalization.

 Slow Money Wisconsin

 Slow Money Wisconsin is a regional network within the national Slow Money brand.
 We have recently established our own 501(c)3 and are bringing people interested in investing in local food enterprises and sustainable farms here in Wisconsin together with the sustainable farms and local food entrepreneurs seeking investment.